-Retaining sponsored research records is mandated by federal, state and local regulations, as well as VPF policy.
+Retaining sponsored research records is mandated by federal, state and local regulations, as well as MIT policy.
 Retaining records also provides a way to monitor activity and resolve problems.

 Regulations